Poultry producers growing more than 100 birds at any one time need to:

 The Food Authority Food Safety Management Statement for small independent growers template can be used as an FSMS for poultry product transporters and is available as a Word document.

-The Australian Chicken Meat Federation has developed a template for contract growers and businesses should modify information to correctly reflect their business activities.
+The Australian Chicken Meat Federation has developed a template for contract growers - external site and businesses should modify information to correctly reflect their business activities.
 Sections not relevant to activities should be crossed out before signing.

 There are no specific requirements for labelling requirements for poultry producers.